edysfy/Group_website/evalSect.md

 *screenshot of last question on questionnaire*

-### Stage 5: MOVE FROM WIREFRAMING TO PRSENTING TO USERS VIA LOCALHOST 5/4/21
+### Stage 5: Presenting Webpage to Users on Local Host 5/4/21

 We continued using wireframes as a method of evaluation for our designs until our website was functional enough to show users via a local host.
 We felt that our website was developed enough by 27/3/21 (see sprint 3 in the sprints section for more information on exactly how developed the website was at this point).
 However there was a period where all team members were busy which meant that we conducted semi-structured interviews and collected questionnaire responses slightly later than expected.